Visit our other Wisconsin Historical Society websites!

 Description: "Mayville High School graduates assemble at Mayville Firemen's Park."

-Description: Larry Luhn and his dog, Dingo, were photographed in the barn hayloft.
-The last time cows were milked here was in 1995.
+Description: The Hoepners moved here in April 1967.
+The last time cows were milked here was in 1966.

 If you didn't find the material you searched for, our Library Reference Staff can help.